Add Your Heading Text Here

 Final Thought

-Run your huddle with purpose, and you’ll often see the results show up in the numbers before lunch.
+Run your huddle with purpose, and you’ll usually see the results show up in the numbers before lunch.

 John Fairchild